Clergy

 Lastly, Dr. Crossan is a charter inductee into the Hall of Distinguished Alumni of Goldey Beacom College, and served on the Board of Directors of Heron Point, a 66-acre tidewater refuge along the unspoiled shoreline of the Chester River, a tributary to the Chesapeake Bay on Maryland's Eastern Shore.

 Dr. Crossan and his wife Debra have one daughter, Bryn, who is married and lives in Chestertown, Maryland.
-Crossan and Debra – with their Havanese doggie, Tristan, – actively enjoy the outdoors, being near the sea, and embracing nature.
+Crossan and Debra – with their Havanese doggie, Tristin, – actively enjoy the outdoors, being near the sea, and embracing nature.
 They are also ardent lovers and supporters of the arts, and discerning collectors of antiques.

-Reverend Richard E. Evans Jr.
+Reverend Richard E. Evans, Jr.

 Evans grew up in Northern Baltimore County where his faith was shaped early on in the Episcopal Church and where he was also baptized and confirmed.
 During his teen years, while involved in Methodist Youth Fellowship, Evan’s faith deepened discovering in himself a passion to help underserved communities.
 In 1989, Rich and his wife Carol moved to the Eastern Shore and became members of Grace United Methodist Church, Salisbury, Maryland.